-Expat parents have access to a wealth of private schools in San Diego, with different approaches to education.
+Parents have access to a wealth of private schools in San Diego, with different approaches to education.
 While most are co-educational, some are single-sex schools.
 Many of San Diego's private schools offer education through a religious lens, most commonly Christian.
-Others favour alternative educational approaches like Montessori.
+Others favour alternative educational approaches such as Montessori.

-The academic freedom and facilities provided by these institutions do, however, come at a price and private schools are more costly than their public and charter counterparts.
+The academic freedom and facilities provided by these institutions do come at a price and private schools are more costly than their public and charter counterparts.